-In the mid-20th century, before "house trailer" had a negative connotation, the typical trailer park was promoted as a vacation or retirement haven.
-Several luxurious amenities, such as tennis courts and swimming pools, could be included...as shown by this 1961 advertisement for a St. Petersburg, Florida Tin Can Tourist community.
-Monthly lot rents in a high-end park ran between $50 and $125 per month.
+Above, we see a circa-1961 advertisement for the Mobel Americana park, in St. Petersburg, Florida.
+In the mid-20th century, the trailer park was often promoted as a vacation or retirement haven.
+Several luxurious amenities, such as tennis courts and swimming pools, could be included.
+Monthly lot rents ran between $20 and $50 per month.

 Advert from The St. Petersburg Evening Independent